bloch-elkouby-lab/website/_posts/2023-11-26-ADAA-Panel_Chair.md

 ---

-Dr. Bloch-Elkouby will chair a panel discussion "Using cutting edge AI research to enhance clinical training and suicide prevention" at the upcoming ADAA 2024 conference in Boston on April 11 - 14, 2024.
+Dr. Bloch-Elkouby will chair a symposium "Using cutting edge AI research to enhance clinical training and suicide prevention" at the upcoming ADAA 2024 conference in Boston on April 11 - 14, 2024.